cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 gcp_credentials: ENCRYPTED[qwerty239abc]
 ```

-Now Cirrus CI can store logs and caches for scheduled tasks in Google Cloud Storage.
+Now Cirrus CI can store logs and caches in Google Cloud Storage for tasks scheduled on either GCE or GKE.
 Please check following sections
 with additional instructions about [Compute Engine](#compute-engine) or [Kubernetes Engine](#kubernetes-engine).

 ### Compute Engine